LuxembourgOfficial Name: Grand Duchy of Luxembourg

 - Help you understand the local criminal justice process and direct you to local attorneys, although it is important to remember that local authorities are responsible for investigating and prosecuting the crime.

-The Government of Luxembourg has a website that offers information about local police and justice procedures, as well as victim support services.
+The Government of Luxembourg published a flyer in French about local police and justice procedures, as well as victim support services.

-The local equivalent to the “911” emergency line in Luxembourg is 113 for the police.
+The local equivalent to the “911” emergency line in Luxembourg is 112 for medical emergencies and 113 for the police.

 Local Laws & Special Circumstances

 CRIMINAL PENALTIES: While you are traveling in Luxembourg, you are subject to its laws.
-Foreign laws and legal systems can be vastly different than our own.
-Criminal penalties vary from country to country.
-Persons violating Luxembourg's laws, even unknowingly, may be expelled, arrested, or imprisoned.
+Foreign laws and legal systems can be vastly different from our own.
+Persons violating Luxembourg laws, even unknowingly, may be expelled, arrested, or imprisoned.
 Penalties for possessing, using, or trafficking in illegal drugs in Luxembourg are severe, and convicted offenders can expect long jail sentences and heavy fines.
-If you break local laws in Luxembourg, your U.S. passport won’t help you avoid arrest or prosecution.
+If you break local laws in Luxembourg your U.S. passport won’t help you avoid arrest or prosecution.

 Luxembourg customs authorities may enforce strict regulations on the temporary import or export of certain items into or out of Luxembourg.
 Such items may include live animals, plants, endangered species, medication (except for personal use), firearms and ammunition, cultural artifacts, alcoholic beverages, and tobacco products.
 Please contact the Embassy of Luxembourg in Washington or one of Luxembourg's consulates in the United States for specific information regarding customs requirements.
-You may travel with any amount of imported currency.
+You may travel with any amount of imported currency, though amounts over 10,000 euros or the equivalent must be declared.
 The Euro is the official currency in Luxembourg.
-Please see our Customs Information sheet.

-ACCESSIBILITY: Persons with disabilities can take advantage of a special public transportation system (Novabus) that can be requested for a small fee to transport the customer anywhere within Luxembourg.
+Persons with disabilities can request a special public transportation system (Novabus) for a small fee to transport the customer anywhere within Luxembourg.
 The buses operated by Luxembourg City are all accessible to persons with physical disabilities.
 It is also possible to book a special ‘Rollibus’ (minivan).
+The Luxembourg train station provides assistance to travelers with disabilities.
+Travelers can request this service from any platform at the station or by email in advance.
+Luxembourg CFL (local railway system) is improving accommodations for persons with disabilities by installing ramps, broader doors, etc. Most public buildings, sports and cultural centers, theaters, and museums have good accessibility for disabled persons.
+More information in German or French is available from the Luxembourg Ministry of Health.

 Most drugstores are located in Luxembourg City but can also be found throughout the country in all major communes.
 Drugstores operate on a 24-hour rotation system for after-hours services, including emergency prescriptions.
 The on-call pharmacy is listed daily in the local newspaper or can be ascertained by calling 112.
 A doctor's prescription is sometimes necessary for drugs that are sold over the counter in the United States.